Ettalissimo/commands/README.md

 in this folder i have the project for simulating a drone and some objects when the drone flies it can takes some pictures. i want now to get the logs of this simulation i want to get the positions(x,y,z coordinates) of the drone each time and when it taes the pictures i also what to know which reference frame does each object and drone follow

-however we used the old version its no longer on the website (the new version seems to have some pbs)

-### to move from a terminal to an other one

-ctrl + B + (click right after on the right arrow key )